 In August 2018, the FASB issued ASU 2018-15 - Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement that is a Service Contract ("ASU 2018-15").
 The amendments in ASU 2018-15 align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by the amendments in ASU 2018-15.
-We are still evaluating the impact of ASU 2018-15 and do not expect to have a material impact on our financial position, operations or cash flows upon adoption.
 The amendments in ASU 2018-15 are effective for public business entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
 For us, the amendments in ASU 2018-15 are effective for annual reporting periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
 Early adoption of the amendments is permitted, including adoption in any interim period, for all entities.
 ASU 2018-15 can be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
+We expect to adopt ASU 2018-15 on a prospective basis.
+We do not expect that ASU 2018-15 will have a material impact on our financial position, operations or cash flows upon adoption.